Automattic/jetpack/readme.txt

 = 4.0.0 =
 Release date: April 20th, 2016

-Enhancements:
+Performance Enhancements:

+* Protect: the routine that verifies your site is protected from brute-force attacks got some love and is more efficient.
-* Contact Forms: improved performance of the routine that daily cleans the database up of form submissions flagged as spam.
+* Contact Forms: cleaning the database of spam form submission records is more efficient.
+Nothing to see here!

-* Custom Content Types: if a testimonial entry has a featured image, the CSS class `has-testimonial-thumbnail` is now added to the div.testimonial-entry enclosing tag.
-* General: admin page before connecting Jetpack now displays information about what users receive after connecting.
-* Protect: improved performance of routine that checks whether Protect is active for a site.
+Feature Improvements:

+* VideoPress: edit your VideoPress shortcode in the editor with a fancy new modal options window.
+* Custom Content Types are now classier: a new CSS class on Testimonial featured images — has-testimonial-thumbnail — allows you to customize Jetpack custom post types as you see fit.
-* Sharing: in WooCommerce singular product views, social icons are now placed under the add to cart button.
+* Sharing: social icons are now placed under “the add to cart” singular product views in WooCommerce, making it easier for customers to share their purchases on social media.
-* Shortcodes: the module description now includes new links to documentation pages for recently added shortcodes.
-* Theme Tools: breadcrumbs now include schema.org microdata that helps search engines like Google understand the current page’s position, where breadcrumbs are displayed, in the site hierarchy.
+* Theme Tools: schema.org microdata makes breadcrumbs tastier with improved schema.org microdata.
+Google will now have an easier time knowing what page it’s on, and how that page relates to the other pages in your site hierarchy.
+SEO, ftw.
-* VideoPress: new view for Editor to edit the VideoPress shortcode visually like it can be done for WP galleries.
-* Widgets: they're now compatible with WP 4.5 Customizer's Selective Refresh.
-This allows to update a widget and, instead of reloading the entire page in preview, only its portion in preview is refreshed.
-* Widget Visibility: new options available to choose to hide or show a widget in custom post type single and archive views.
+* Widget Visibility: now you can select widgets and when to show or hide them right from custom post type single and archive views.

+Jetpack UI Improvements:

+* What’s in it for me?
+We’ve done a better job explaining the benefits of Jetpack and connecting it to WordPress.com.
+* Shortcodes: handy links to shortcode documentation convey the types of media you can quickly and safely embed.
+* Widgets: Jetpack widgets now refresh in the customizer without making you refresh the entire page.
+Live previews, yes indeed.

-Bug fixes:
+Bug Fixes:

-* Comments: comment subscription is only available for posts so its checkbox is now hidden when commenting in a custom post type entry.
+* Comments: we fixed a mistake where a comment subscription checkbox appeared on custom post types — despite the fact you couldn’t actually subscribe to those types of comments.
+Our bad.
-* Contact Forms: support for the telephone input field type (which can only be added manually to the shortcode) has been fixed.
+* Contact Forms: we fixed a bug where the telephone field (which can only be added manually) rendered incorrectly — breaking some forms in the process.
-* General: direct access to Jetpack_IXR_Client class that could cause a PHP fatal error in some server setups is now prevented.
+* General: we blocked direct access to the Jetpack_IXR_Client class which caused fatal PHP errors in some server setups.
-* Shortcodes: YouTube embed no longer includes the frameborder attribute, deprecated in HTML 5.
+* Shortcodes: we removed the frameborder attribute in the YouTube embed code.
+It was deprecated in HTML 5.
+Newly retired, the frameborder attribute can now be seen mall walking with its pants pulled up to its armpits.

 = 3.9.4 =
 Release date: March 10th, 2016